 Mo Willems' bossy Pigeon makes his operatic debut

 This month marks 20 years since Mo Willems published his first picture book, "Don't Let The Pigeon Drive The Bus!"
 It has sold more than 6 million copies and received a Caldecott honor.
-But this past weekend, readers got to see and hear a brand-new side of the bossy bird.
-As NPR's Isabella Gomez Sarmiento reports, The Pigeon made his operatic debut at Washington's Kennedy Center.
+But last weekend, readers got to see and hear a brand new side of the bossy bird.
+As NPR's Isabella Gomez Sarmiento reports, the Pigeon made his operatic debut at Washington, D.C.'s Kennedy Center.

 ISABELLA GOMEZ SARMIENTO, BYLINE: Mo Willems says most of the characters in his children's books are born in an idea garden.
 He spends years thinking about them, developing them, figuring out the stories they'll be a part of.